-A big brownie with a scoop vanilla icecream on top is one of my favorite desserts.
+A big brownie with a scoop vanilla ice cream on top is one of my favorite desserts.
 Vanilla cupcakes with vanilla icing is my all time favorite, but brownies are definitely up there on my list!!

-How to make the best brownies
+How to make almond flour brownies

 The best part about this recipe is how delicious they are, but the second best part is how easy they are to make.
-Follow these simple steps and you’ll have perfect brownies in less than an hour!
+Follow these simple steps and you’ll have perfect healthy brownies in less than an hour!

-In a large mixing bowl, combine the almond butter, coconut oil, eggs (or fax eggs), coconut sugar, maple syrup, vanilla and plant milk and whisk until well combined.
+In a large mixing bowl, combine the almond butter, coconut oil, eggs (or flax eggs), coconut sugar, maple syrup, vanilla and plant milk and whisk until well combined.

 Add in all remaining ingredients and carefully fold together using a wooden spoon.
 Fold in the chocolate chips if using.

 Transfer to an 8×8 pan lined with parchment paper or greased with oil.
 A 9×9 pan will also work, but the brownies will be spread pretty thin and will therefore be thin when they bake.

-Bake for 27-35 minutes (will depend on your oven) or until a toothpick comes out clean.
+Bake for 22-28 minutes (will depend on your oven) or until a toothpick comes out clean.

 Let cool completely before slicing to prevent the brownies from getting really crumbly.

 In a lot of my recipes, you may notice I use a lot of almond flour.
 It’s a great flour to use when making gluten or grain free recipes since it adds such a moist and fluffy texture.